edwardpassagi/StaticAnalysis/README.md

 ## Issues

-As of now, we're encountering Soot-related issue when trying to analyze `Mockito`.
-Our CG and CFG works as expected on the smaller sample script, with the following error:
+Our CG and CFG works as expected on the smaller sample script.
+We're encountering Soot-related issue when trying to analyze `Mockito` with the following error:

 ```
 java.lang.RuntimeException: This operation requires resolving level SIGNATURES but java.main.org.mockito.AdditionalAnswers is at resolving level HIERARCHY